Special offer

 Subject: I’m currently on leave until [date]

-You can also use an OOO message to direct the sender to multiple colleagues, depending on the nature of their inquiry.
-This is an ideal option if customer service is a high priority for your business.
+You can also use an OOO message to direct work contacts to multiple colleagues, depending on the inquiry.
+Select this option if multiple people are covering for you while you’re away.

 Sample template: